-Installing The Heat Sink
+Installing the Heat-Sink Assembly

-- 1. Place the heat sink into the chassis. - 2.
-Use a Phillips screwdriver to tighten the captive screws securing the heat sink to the system board. - 3.
-Connect the heat sink cable to the system board. - 4.
+- 1. Place the heat-sink assembly into the chassis. - 2.
+Use a Phillips screwdriver to tighten the captive screws in diagonal order to secure the heat-sink assembly to the system board. - 3.
+Connect the heat-sink cable to the system board. - 4.
 Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Processor
+Removing the Processor

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
 Remove the heat sink. - 4.
-Press the release lever down and then move it outward to release it from the retention hook that secures it.
-Lift the processor cover and remove the processor from its socket.
+Press the release lever down and then move it outward to release it from the retention hook.
+Lift the processor cover and remove the processor from the socket, and place it in antistatic bag.

-Installing The Processor
+Installing the Processor

-- Insert the processor into the processor socket.
-Ensure the processor is properly seated.
-The golden triangle mark on the processor should align with the triangle mark on the system board. - 2.
+- 1. Insert the processor into the processor socket.
+Ensure the processor is properly seated. - 2.
 Gently lower the processor cover. - 3.
 Press the release lever down and then move it inward to secure it with the retention hook. - 4.
 Install the heat sink. - 5.
 Install the cover. - 6.
 Follow the procedures in After Working Inside Your Computer.

-Removing The System Fan
+Removing the System Fan

-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the

-- a. cover

-- b. front bezel

-- c. optical drive

-- d. hard drive

-3. Press the plastic clip to release the system-fan cable from the system board.
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - 3.
+Press the clip to release and disconnect the system fan cable from the system board.